Fed up with Facebook, U.S. fund managers look for alternatives

 The selling by fund firms including Fidelity Investments, The Hartford and Putnam Investments combined for a total of nearly 12 million shares, and came amid similar moves to liquidate positions in the company by prominent growth-focused hedge funds.
 Jana Partners and Third Point LLC, for instance, together sold nearly 3.7 million Facebook shares in the third quarter, according to securities filings.

-Funds that have dumped Facebook, whose shares helped lead the broad U.S. market higher the last two years, are now favoring investments ranging from payments companies like Visa Inc (V.N) and Worldpay Inc (WP.N) to consumer companies including PepsiCo Inc (PEP.O) and Chef’s Warehouse Inc (CHEF.O) because they expect the troubles at the social media company to continue as it leaves its era of rapid growth behind.
+Funds that have dumped Facebook, whose shares helped lead the broad U.S. market higher the last two years, are now favoring investments ranging from payments companies like Visa Inc and Worldpay Inc to consumer companies including PepsiCo Inc and Chef’s Warehouse Inc because they expect the troubles at the social media company to continue as it leaves its era of rapid growth behind.

 Facebook was rocked by disclosures earlier this year that the personal information of up to 87 million users may have been improperly shares with political consultancy Cambridge Analytica.